lymanepp/home-assistant.io/source/_integrations/compensation.markdown

   required: false
   default: 2
   type: integer
+device_class:
+  description: Defines the device_class of the sensor, if any.
+By default, the unit of measurement from the source will be used (except when `attribute` is specified).
+A list of device classes is available in the [sensors integration](/integrations/sensor).
+  required: false
+  type: string
 unit_of_measurement:
   description: Defines the units of measurement of the sensor, if any.
+By default, the unit of measurement from the source will be used (except when `attribute` is specified).
   required: false
   type: string
+hide_source:
+  description: Hide the source entity in Home Assistant.
+If specified with `attribute`, it will hide the `source` entity as attributes cannot be hidden individually.
+  required: false
+  type: boolean
+  default: false
 {% endconfiguration %}